industrial-edge/wincc-unified-on-IE/README.md

 ## Installation

-Import both app files into your app catalog of your Industrial Edge Management:
+Import both app files into your app catalog of your Industrial Edge Management and start thr installation:
 1. Login on the IEM where you control your IED.
 2. Go to the catalog.
 3. Import the application.